 Local Foods Plymouth is a marketplace where you can purchase food & other products grown, raised & made in the Plymouth, NH area.

-Orders are picked up on Thursdays - Note that we do not ship!
+Orders are picked up on Thursday afternoons in Plymouth (see below for specific times and places) or on Fridays at the PAREI office between 5:00 and 7:00 pm. - Note that we do not ship!

 Be sure to go through all three steps when ordering, then wait five or so minutes.
 You will receive a confirmation email once your order is successfully place - please do not click on the final confirm button more than once or your order might go through more than once!Just as a note: This website may not be 100% visible on you tablet or notebook.
 Be sure to scroll around to see all the features!